- Create a cluster in CKS.

 Download and apply a YAML configuration file

 Kubernetes uses YAML files to configure resources.
-To deploy theLlama-3.1-8B-Instruct model using our example YAML file, complete the following steps:
+The following example YAML file defines the model deployment and the Open WebUI service so you can deploy both with a single command.
+To deploy theLlama-3.1-8B-Instruct model using this example, complete the following steps:

 -